thevaibhavpathak/bento_folio/src/content/project/bhashaxr.md

 ---
 layout: ../../layouts/LayoutProjectPost.astro
-title: "Breaking Language Barriers with BashaXR: Your VR Travel Companion"
+title: "Breaking Language Barriers with BhashaXR: Your VR Travel Companion"
 description: "A language learning application"
 pubDate: 2024-07-28
 category: "VR"
 ---

 Imagine being dropped in the bustling streets of Vellore with minimal Tamil skills—that was me, during my B.Tech days, trying to make sense of the local lingo.
-Fast forward to today, I'm thrilled to introduce BashaXR, a VR platform designed to tackle just that: language barriers!
+Fast forward to today, I'm thrilled to introduce BhashaXR, a VR platform designed to tackle just that: language barriers!

 ![logo](../../../public/project_images/Basha.xr/cover.png)